SBS World News

 SBS World News is the news service of the Special Broadcasting Service in Australia.
-Its flagship nightly bulletin is broadcast at 6:30 pm on SBS with additional weeknight 'late' bulletins from 10:30 pm on SBS.
-SBS News is the name of the news app and website run by SBS.
+Its flagship nightly bulletin is broadcast at 6:30 pm on SBS with additional weeknight late bulletins from 10:30 pm on SBS.
+SBS News is also available as a news app and website.

 History

 The World News began as a half-hour bulletin, first seen in 1980, soon after the launch of the then-named Channel 0/28.
 George Donikian was the service's first presenter; veteran newsreader Mary Kostakidis began reading the weekend news in 1986.
 The network's long-running investigative documentary series Dateline started in 1984.

-Closed captioning for the World News was introduced in March 1997.
+Closed captioning for the SBS World News television service was introduced in March 1997.

 In 2002, a digital-only World News Channel was launched, aimed at providing a comprehensive foreign-language news channel, mainly showing additional bulletins already seen in SBS' morning WorldWatch timeslot.
 No English-language bulletins were shown on the channel until its demise in 2009.

 World News Australia was relaunched in its current one-hour format in January 2007 taking over the timeslot of Toyota World Sport and signing CNN correspondent Stan Grant to co-present alongside Mary Kostakidis.
 The merger between the two programs took place as a result of a claimed drop-off in viewers between programs, when a solid block of advertising would be shown.
 As a result, the relaunch saw the introduction of commercial breaks during the bulletin.